Mr5niper/WindowsAudioControl-CLI-wGUI/Docs/README.md

   dist\audioctl.exe listen --name "Microphone" --enable --playback-target-id "{render-endpoint-id}"
   ```

-- Disable “Listen” by ID:
+- Disable\Enable “Listen” by ID can be used as well for all commands:
   ```
   dist\audioctl.exe listen --id "{capture-endpoint-id}" --disable
   ```